 Bring the News to Life: A global creative challenge BBC World Service

-YCN and BBC World Service are inviting international creatives based outside the UK, aged between 18-34, to develop an advert or advertising campaign that encourages young audiences to engage with the BBC World Service.
-The winner will receive £3,000, two runners-up will each receive £1,000 and shortlisted entries will be showcased through our combined editorial channels.
+Between October and November, YCN and BBC World Service invited international creatives based outside the UK, aged between 18-34, to develop an advert or advertising campaign that encourages young audiences to engage with the BBC World Service.

 The Creative ChallengeWe are inviting anyone based outside the UK, aged between 18-34, to develop an advert or advertising campaign that encourages young audiences to engage with the BBC World Service.Your piece of advertising, or advertising campaign, can be in any format, including posters/billboards, magazine adverts, animation, film, radio, online, mobile web.
 You may also want to demonstrate how your idea could work in a variety of formats, but this is not essential.Who are the target audience?Your idea for the advert, or advertising campaign, should capture the attention of young people (aged 18-34), who live in your country.Ideas Should:• Feel relevant to young people in your country• Be creative and original• Incorporate the strapline “Live The Story”• It must also incorporate the BBC World Service logo (please refer to project pack).• Keep in mind the “Live The Story” brand proposition - Live the Story is the BBC World Service proposition and end-line.
 Journalists at the BBC don’t just report the facts, they bring stories to life in the most vivid, engaging way that they can without ever losing their commitment to impartiality and accuracy.What Can You Make?You may consider using any (or all) of the following mediums for your advert• Graphic Design for print• Graphic Design for digital media• Photography (digital or film)• Illustration• Animation (or a storyboard to show an idea or an animation)• Short film (or a storyboard to show an idea for a short film)• Piece of interactive content (e.g mobile app / website)• Game idea• Script for a radio advert